 Tips for Investing

 - Consider talking to a financial advisor about an investment policy statement.
-Finding the right financial advisor who fits your needs doesn’t have to be hard.
-SmartAsset’s free tool matches you with financial advisors in your area in five minutes.
-If you’re ready to be matched with local advisors who will help you achieve your financial goals, get started now.
+SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 - Diversify your portfolio based on factors like your age and when you plan to retire.
 Make sure your asset allocation is spread across many different securities so that if something were to happen to one of them, you wouldn’t see a significant drop in your portfolio’s worth.
 Proper and healthy portfolio diversification is a major key to making sure your investments are working hard for you.